Uploading (Binding) Projects

 (Optional) In Central, you can click Projects on the left side to open the Projects page.
 The uploaded project should be shown in the grid.
 If it isn’t, click to refresh the page.

-(see Dual-Bound Projects), be sure you check in the project to your third-party source control provider after you bind to Central.
-This will ensure that other users who import the project from source control have the most recent version of the project file (i.e., the one with the Central ID).
-The Central ID is necessary for Central to recognize that each user's local copy of the project is linked to the copy in Central.
+(see Dual-Bound Projects), be sure you check in or push the project files to your third-party source control provider after you bind to Central.
+This will ensure that other users who import the project from source control have the most recent version of the project.

 Note If you intend to build a target that links to an outside Flare project (e.g., for the purpose of importing files via Global Project Linking, project merging, or multilingual output), make sure that the other project is also uploaded to Central.
 Otherwise, the automated imports or merging will not work.